adobe/target-sdk-testing/README.md

 ## Updating to the latest schema

-To update to the latest test schema, simply execute the `updateTestSchema.sh` script at any time.
+To update to the latest test schema, simply execute the `src/updateTestSchema.sh` script at any time.

 ```bash
 ./updateTestSchema.sh